 Plus, our online learning platform is powered by world-class technology and a team of staff and academics who have been delivering and supporting online study for decades.

 Whether you study online or on campus, you'll be more than just a student number at Charles Darwin University.
-We offer intimate class sizes and our lecturers, tutors and student support teams are never more than a phone call, email or appointment away.
+Offering intimate class sizes, lecturers, tutors and student support teams are never more than a phone call, email or appointment away.
 Rest assured, they'll work hard to get to know you and support your study goals.

 You'll also have access to free academic skills programs and career advice, as well as an online and on campus library.
-We have dedicated support services for First Nations students and students with a disability and/or a health condition.
+CDU has dedicated support services for First Nations students and students with a disability and/or a health condition.

 Pathways to study

-We offer those without an ATAR or entry qualification alternative pathways into university because we believe it's the experiences you bring to university that make you a great student.
-Our Tertiary Enabling Program can be studied online or on campus, full-time or part-time.
+CDU offer those without an ATAR or entry qualification alternative pathways into university because they believe it's the experiences you bring to university that make you a great student.
+The Tertiary Enabling Program can be studied online or on campus, full-time or part-time.
 In as little as 16 weeks you'll meet the entry requirements to most undergraduate degrees at Charles Darwin University.

 Explore all courses at cdu.edu.au/study.

-CDU acknowledges the traditional custodians across the lands on which we live and work, and we pay our respects to Elders both past and present.
+CDU acknowledges the traditional custodians across the lands on which we live and work, and pay their respects to Elders both

 Undergraduate

-CDU offers a number of flexible entry options for undergraduate courses.
-We'll consider a range of qualifications and experience when you apply, including your ATAR, a VET or TAFE qualification, your previous work or study experience, or whether you've completed an enabling program.
+CDU offers several flexible entry options for undergraduate courses.
+They consider a range of qualifications and experiences when you apply, including your ATAR, a VET or TAFE qualification, your previous work or study experience, or whether you've completed an enabling program.

 Find out more about admission pathways to CDU courses